Latest product release: Bottleneck Score, Visualizations, Presets

-#Tip: From the process management point of view, process mining is most powerfully used in the Plan, Check and Act steps.
+#Tip: From the process management point of view, process mining is most powerfully used in the Plan, Check, and Act -steps.

-#Tip: Remember to give process mining analysis results from the Plan step to the team implementing the change Do step, such as the RPA/Process Automation team.
+#Tip: Remember to give process mining analysis results from the Plan-step to the team implementing the change Do-step, such as the RPA/Process Automation team.

 As process mining works on a case level (we have a unique identifier and accurate log of events related to each case), it can show you what happens in that one case, and then in one million other cases - adding all up for you to comprehensively understand the whole process.

-From a process management perspective, you first start with process discovery in order to understand what is your as-is process.
+From a process management perspective, you first start with process discovery to understand your as-is process.
 It's noteworthy that the as-is process model you gain from process mining comes from fact-based data in event logs, which gives superior fact-based transparency to the actual operations for process owners and other stakeholders.
 These process mining models are much more accurate and detailed than traditional, manually prepared process diagrams.

 The cycle keeps going on like this, increasing your business process maturity and eventually transforming your whole organization.

 Process analysts are those who work with process owners.
-They are usually on the business side, which means they analyze how the process works, what the problems are and how they can improve the situation.
+They are usually on the business side, which means they analyze how the process works, what the problems are, and how they can improve the situation.
 In other words, when process owners are responsible for the big picture of the whole process, process analysts are those who utilize the results from process mining in their work.

-#Tip: Process owners own the process mining models, and process analysts use these models to improve operations in their own business areas.
+#Tip: Process owners own the process mining models, and process analysts use these models to improve operations in their business areas.

 #Tip: While large organizations have their own BPM Center of Excellence, smaller organizations can have one methodology expert or outsource this function to a company like QPR.

-With hands-on experience of working with customers from large organizations worldwide, QPR's experts in process excellence indicate the three most important types of KPIs: happy customer, happy flow, and happy automation.
+With hands-on experience working with customers from large organizations worldwide, QPR's experts in process excellence indicate the three most important types of KPIs: happy customer, happy flow, and happy automation.

-You can achieve process excellence for your organization when all these three steps (happy customer, happy flow and happy automation) are reached for all individual cases.
-This framework of process excellence can be used to improve all of the processes in your business.
+You can achieve process excellence for your organization when all these three steps (happy customer, happy flow, and happy automation) are reached for all individual cases.
+You can use this framework of process excellence to improve all of the processes in your business.

 The picture below shows a benchmark of business in the Region: Chicago compared to the other regions.
-The Flowchart in left window shows that for example, 22% of cases in Chicago experience Delivery Changed activities compared to only 1% of cases outside Chicago.
-The table in right window shows that while 15% of all cases belong to Chicago Region, 42% of those cases where Account Manager is Mary Wilson belong to Chicago.
+The Flowchart in the left window shows that 22% of cases in Chicago experience Delivery Changed activities compared to only 1% of cases outside Chicago.
+The table in the right window shows that while 15% of all instances belong to Chicago Region, 42% of those cases where Account Manager is Mary Wilson belongs to Chicago.

 Conformance Analysis is a powerful process mining feature that analyses the actual as-is process behavior with the intended design process flowchart.
-In the picture below, 45.2% of all cases are compatible with the Design Model and 54.8% are nonconforming.
-The Conformance Trend shows the monthly conformance level following with Top Violations and Top Variations.
+In the picture below, 45.2% of all cases are compatible with the Design Model, and 54.8% are nonconforming.
+The Conformance Trend shows the monthly conformance level following Top Violations and Top Variations.